-You live in the seychelles, what brought you there?
+You live in the Seychelles, what brought you there?

-As an industrial engineer, one is predestined for a career in management consulting.
-Although it is extremely challenging work, you learn a lot more in a very short time compared to other careers and work with the management of the companies from the very beginning.
-However, you are on the road a lot and often for extended periods of time, especially with global consulting firms, like Price Waterhouse.
-I liked to have a “permanent home”, so I left Price Waterhouse in Hamburg for SAP in Walldorf.
-Within SAP, I did different tasks and roles in consulting, sales and management.
-Now here it was not the project work that sends you around the world, but the regional or global role itself.
-So I lived in Dubai for several years, as SAP’s Managing Director for the Middle East.
-Then I moved to Bahrain for almost two years in charge as Vice President for SAP.
-In that role, I also spent a lot of time in Palo Alto and Philadelphia.
+As an industrial engineer, you are predestined for a career in management consulting, which is why I initially took this path.
+It is an extremely challenging job, but compared to other careers you learn a lot more in a very short time and you work with the management of the company right from the start.
+However, you travel a lot and often for longer periods of time, especially with global consulting firms like Price Waterhouse.
+But I wanted to have a “permanent residence”, so I left Price Waterhouse in Hamburg for SAP in Walldorf.
+Within SAP, I performed various tasks and roles in consulting, sales and management.
+Now it wasn’t the project work that sent you around the world, but the regional or global role itself.
+I lived in Dubai for several years as Managing Director of SAP for the Middle East.
+I then moved to Bahrain for almost two years as Vice President for SAP.
+In this role I also spent a lot of time in Palo Alto and Philadelphia.
 So much for the “permanent residence”.

 What is the best thing about your current job?